Sex and fertility and non Hodgkin lymphoma

 If you are a woman having chemotherapy and become pregnant, the drugs you are having could damage the developing baby.
 Even if your periods have stopped, it may be possible to get pregnant so you should still take precautions.

-And if you have a very low platelet count, intercourse may not be recommended.
+And if you have a very low platelet count, intercourse may not be recommended as there may be a risk of bleeding.
 Discuss this with your doctor or nurse if you are not sure.

 If your periods stop permanently after chemotherapy, you have had an early menopause.
 This can cause other symptoms apart from not having periods.
 You may have